 The Coordinating/Programme Tutor or Programme Director is responsible for the overall strategic management and quality control of the General Psychiatry programme within the Training School/Deanery.
+In a large programme a Training Programme Director in Liaison Psychiatry may assist them.
 The Deanery (Training School) and the relevant Service Provider (s) should appoint them jointly.
-They are directly responsible to the Deanery (School) but also
+They are directly responsible to the Deanery (School) but also have levels of accountability to the relevant service providers(s).
+With the increasing complexity of training and the more formal monitoring procedures that are in place, the role of the Programme Director/Tutor must be recognized in their job plan, with time allocated to carry out the duties adequately.
+One programmed activity (PA) per week is generally recommended for 25 trainees.
+In a large scheme 2 PA's per week will be required.
+The Training Programme Director for General Psychiatry:

-- 1. Should inform and support College and Specialty tutors to ensure that all aspects of clinical placements fulfill the specific programme requirements. - 2.
+- 1. Should inform and support College and Specialty tutors to ensure that all aspects of clinical placements fulfil the specific programme requirements. - 2.
 Oversees the progression of trainees through the programme and devises mechanisms for the delivery of coordinated educational supervision, pastoral support and career guidance. - 3.
 Manages trainee performance issues in line with the policies of the Training School/Deanery and Trust and support trainers and tutors in dealing with any trainee in difficulty. - 4.
 Ensures that those involved in supervision and assessment are familiar with programme requirements. - 5.
-Will provide clear evidence of the delivery, uptake and effectiveness of learning for trainees in all aspects of the curriculum. - 6.
-Should organise and ensure delivery of a teaching programme based on the curriculum covering clinical, specialty and generic topics. - 7.
+Will provide clear evidence of the delivery, uptake and effectiveness of learning for trainees in all aspects of the curriculum.

+- 6. Should organise and ensure delivery of a teaching programme based on the curriculum covering clinical, specialty and generic topics. - 7.
 Will attend local and deanery education meetings as appropriate. - 8.
 Will be involved in recruitment of trainees. - 9.
-Ensures that procedures for consideration and approval of LTFT (Less Than Full Time Trainees), OOPT (Out of Programme Training) and OOPR (Out of Programme Research) are fair, timely and efficient. - 10.Records information required by local, regional and national quality control processes and provides necessary reports. - 11.
-Takes a lead in all aspects of assessment and appraisal for trainees.
+Ensures that procedures for consideration and approval of LTFT (Less Than Full Time Trainees), OOPT (Out of Programme Training) and OOPR (Out of Programme Research) are fair, timely and efficient. - 10.
+Records information required by local, regional and national quality control processes and provides necessary reports. - 11.Takes a lead in all aspects of assessment and appraisal for trainees.
 This incorporates a lead role in organisation and delivery of ARCP.
 The Tutor/Training Programme Director will provide expert support, leadership and training for assessors (including in WPBA) and ARCP panel members.